5 timber cladding ideas from Grand Designs

 Looking for timber cladding ideas?
 Different woods not only offer varying finishes, they can also offer different levels of protection.
 The lightweight material is quick to install and reduces the size and cost of foundations, while also offering great thermal and sound insulation properties.

 But which variety of wood should you go for?
-Cedar, Siberian larch, Scottish pine, or maybe the beautiful shou sugi ban?
+Cedar, Siberian larch, Scottish pine, or maybe yakisgui, a beautiful black-charred cypress?
 Take inspiration from these five great projects from the latest series of Grand Designs, which all used timber cladding to striking effect…

 1. Local larch meets old stone